 Please address your question to the appropriate member of the SFF Committee or the journal's editorial team.
 If you are seeking permission to obtain or reprint an article, please contact the journal editor.
-If you are seeking to obtain back copies of the journal, please contact either the memberships officer or the SFF librarian.
-Books for review should be sent to the reviews editor.
+If you are seeking to obtain back copies of the journal, please contact either the Memberships Officer or the SFF Curator.

 Graham Sleight is the Chair of the SF Foundation.
 His publications include The Unsilent Library: Essays on the Russell T. Davies Era of the New Doctor Who (2011), co-edited with Simon Bradshaw and Antony Keen, and The Doctor’s Monsters: Meanings of the Monstrous in Doctor Who (2012).
 Graham has written several introductions for Gollancz's SF Masterworks series.
 He edited Foundation between 2007 and 2013, and is Managing Editor of The Encyclopedia of Science Fiction.
 Email: email@example.com